DBT85/CC-CP-SCANSat/README.txt

 # CC-CP-SCANSat
 This is my Contract Pack for Kerbal Space Program which adds in SCANSat contracts using the Contract Configurator mod.

-It's currently got 13 missions for Kerbin, Mun, Minmus, Duna, Ike, Eve, Gilly, Moho, Dres, Jool's Moons and Eeloo included.
+It's currently got 11 missions for Kerbin, Mun, Minmus, Duna, Ike, Eve, Gilly, Moho, Dres, Jool's Moons and Eeloo included.

-Some missions are currently unlocked, meaning that you can get them at any time.
-This is for my testing purposes.
+All missions are now locked and balanced apart from the Jool mission.

 Now:
 1) The first Kerbin mission requires that the first SCANSat part be unlocked